 TSCHUMI, Bernard.
 Architecture and Disjunction.
 Cambridge, Massachusetts; London, England: The MIT Press, 1996, p.
 141.

 Architecture historians have debated the codification and classification of brutalist architecture, developed mainly between the 1950s and 1970s, which showcases large, massive, symmetrical forms with the use of raw concrete.
 The Soviet regime’s choice of this authoritarian style corresponds to the totalitarian spirit of the time.

 In an anthropological approach, Virginie Laganière’s research focuses on the transformations that shape our constructed, natural and technological world along with speculations about the future and the social psyche within her protean artistic installations.
 Her investigations, rooted in contemporaneity, reveal various strategies for dealing with the uncertainties of our time.
 She holds a master’s degree in visual and media arts from UQAM, and her works have been exhibited in Canada and internationally.
 In July 2020, she will participate in a residency in La Becque (Switzerland) with Jean-Maxime Dufresne.

 Esther Bourdages works in the visual arts milieu as a writer and an independent curator.
 She holds a master’s degree in art history from the University of Montreal, concerning Swiss sculptor Jean Tinguely.
 Her field of interest is sculpture in the broader sense (art in-situ, installation) in relation to sound art and technology.
-Under the name Esther B., she plays the turntables, spinning and manipulating vinyl discs, and gathers sound samples (field recordings).
+Under the name Esther B., she plays the turntable, (man) handles vinyl records, and records soundscapes.